JDNdeveloper/ProfileTool/README.md

 In this example I'll be adding a capture group for aliases.
 This will allow you to parse your profile for aliases, manipulate them however you like, then write them back to your profile.

-1. **Define the `ptoken` regex.** In order to do that for the alias, we'll want to define two regular expressions, one to match the alias name, and one to match the command we're aliasing.
+1. **Define the `ptoken` regex.** In order to do this for the alias, we'll want to define two regular expressions, one to match the alias name, and one to match the command we're aliasing.
 We'll call this capture group `alias`.

 Open `profile_tool.py` and add: